 World Hydrography Day

 As a proud member of IHO, Canada has participated in this global event since it started in 2005.
-This year’s celebration is especially important as it marks the 100th anniversary of the first International Hydrographic Conference, held in London in 1919, leading to the foundation of the modern IHO.
+Find out how World Hydrography Day is celebrated around the world.

 The following videos explore how hydrography is used to uncover potential hazards, chart underwater landscapes, and ensure safe and efficient navigation in Canadian waters.